Structure of project¶

 └── write_static.py

-write_static.py you can write a little script to write the static pages.
+write_static.py is a little script used to write the static pages.

 Note